devopsx/action-torrent/README.md

             torrents/*
 ```

+Make sure to include all the same files into the actual release, this is required for the initial web seeding.

 ### Remote

 The release is generated first, then every asset is downloaded, a corresponding torrent file is created and uploaded.
 Parameters `files` and `onefile` are ignored.